eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

     :start-after:	<profiles>
     :end-before:	</profiles>

-The xml basic mimics the `TCP attribute source code <#tcp-transport-code-setup-for-a-server>`_ shown above:
+The XML basically mimics the `TCP attribute source code <#tcp-transport-code-setup-for-a-server>`_ showed above:

  + a tcp transport descriptor is created specifying the physical listening port as 9843.
- + the above transport descriptor is add to the participant user transports.
+ + the above transport descriptor is added to the participant user transports.
  + builtin transport is disabled to avoid UDP operation.
 This wouldn't disturb TCP communication in any way and is specified merely to prove that the actual discovery traffic is not going through UDP.
  + server prefix is specified